 End of Service Benefits

-Dear Worker, It is important for you to know that according to labor market laws, you are entitled to a gratuity at the end of your service, while the national worker receives his end of service gratuity according to the legislation regulating pensions and social security in the State.
+Dear Worker, It is important for you to know that according to Labour market laws, you are entitled to a gratuity at the end of your service, while the national worker receives his end of service gratuity according to the legislation regulating pensions and social security in the State.

 The full-time foreign worker, who completed a year or more in continuous service, shall be entitled to end of service benefits at the end of his service, calculated according to the basic wage as per the following: